WordPress Updates are No Longer Automatic

 Posted by - November 16, 2017

 It’s the Holiday Season once again, but remember it is also a holiday for the bad guys as well, but not in the way you might think.
 Hackers go into scam-overdrive mode during this time of the year to prey on the heavy shopping done by consumers.
-This time of year is the busiest… Read more »
+This time of year is the busiest for… Read more »

 What is the KRACK Attack and Are You Safe?